 Running sphinx remotely¶

 This tutorial explains how to start a simulation using a centralized server, with multiple clients running the same scene.
-It explains the use of the environment variable GAZEBO_MASTER_URI to configure multiple clients to connect to a single master.

 Say we want to run a server / client simulation across two machines with IP addresses 172.20.220.1 and 172.20.220.2.
 Before proceeding to the next step, you must make sure that sphinx is installed on both machines.
 Check the Installation procedure page.